Bodeayman/Ready_Flutter_Components/README.md

 While route names themselves don't directly perform any actions,
 #####
 The h*ll is the difference between the column and the stack?
+## Stack and Column
+### Stack allows multiple elements to be above each other , depending on their arragnement
+### Column , the elements should respect the distance between them